 Don’t know 8

 4.6 How much time on average is a student given to eat school breakfast?
 Please circle the closest time period for each type of school.

+Do you want to include a N/A option for schools that do not serve breakfast?